PomoRev/CST8234_S25/readme.txt

 /slides lecture 7 - slides for the lecture class.

 * Note: other code not mentioned consists of starting code for examples I plan on using in future lectures.

+Week 8:
+linkedlist.c - code for playing with dynamic data collections

+/slides lecture 8 - slides for the lecture class.